Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/feature-explorer/feature-explorer.md

 ## Right-hand panel

-The Right-hand panel provides additional information about the entity of interest.
+The Right-hand panel provides additional information about the feature of interest.
 For a gene this information is found in the Overview and External reference tabs in the Right-hand panel.

 ## Action bar